CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-yellowfin.md

 	   Your_Name_Here
 	   ```
 Your account alias and PIN are available from your account info page and your user profile page respectively.

 ### Access your Yellowfin 7.1 server
-After your Blueprint deploys successfully, please follow these instructions to access your server:
+After your Blueprint deploys successfully, please follow these instructions to access your server.
-  1. [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
+* [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through the Control Portal
-  2. [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
+* [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through the Control Portal and configuring appropriately.
-    * The default ports to access the application are: 80, 443
+   * The default ports to access the application are: `80`, `443`.
-  3. Visit your Public IP address in a web browser.
+* Visit your Public IP address in a web browser.
-  4. Click the "Register to Receive your login details" link and follow the prompts.
+* Click the "Register to Receive your login details" link and follow the prompts.

 ### Pricing
 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
 There are no Yellowfin 7.1 for CenturyLink license costs or additional fees bundled in.

 ### About Yellowfin
 CenturyLink Cloud works with [Yellowfin](http://www.yellowfinbi.com/) to provide Yellowfin 7.1, a business Intelligence software package.